DataDog/datadog-agent/tools/gdb/README.md

 * the GDB scripts for Go and Python (only tested with Python 3)

-The image is based on the `datadog/agent` image for the version of the Agent you're debugging, so that the debug symbols of the system libraries are at the correct version. the system libraries are at the correct version as well.
+The image is based on the `datadog/agent` image for the version of the Agent you're debugging, so that the debug symbols of the system libraries are at the correct version.

 ## Usage